 What is a compression bit?

-A Compression bit can be used in a handheld router, table mounted router or a CNC router.
-For handheld routers and table mounted routers, compression bits are available with bearings for pattern cutting applications.
+A Compression bit can be used in a handheld router, table-mounted router, or CNC router.
+For handheld routers and table-mounted routers, compression bits are available with bearings for pattern-cutting applications.
 I will address mostly the CNC router applications.

 When a compression bit is used in a handheld router, it is recommended to use a fence, bearing, or bushing to guide the tool. running any type of spiral bit without the following something to control the movement will make your day very sad.